Arigatohaxroot/AI-based-Deforestation-Detection-using-Drone-Imagery-yolov5-3-classes/README.md

 ## Acknowledgments

 I extend my gratitude to the open-source community, the contributors, and the researchers who've made AI solutions like this possible.

-## License

-This project is open-source under the MIT License.

 Join me in my mission to make a positive environmental impact. 🌍✨